Tyil/website/_tutorials/freebsd-mailserver-part-3-imap-and-sasl-with-dovecot.md

 ### conf.d/auth-sql.conf.ext
 This is the file included from `10-auth.conf`.
-It instructs Dovecot to use SQL as the driver for the password and user backends.
+It instructs Dovecot to use SQL as the driver for the password and user back-ends.

 {% highlight ini %}
 passdb {